Feedback: All feedback welcomed on and/or off list

 “Well, I’m going to get my supplies together, but while I’m doing that, there are some folks here who want to see you for a bit,” said Sam.

 With that, he motioned Frank and Josh over to the side of the cot.

 “Josh, never thought I’d see you again,” said Johnny but with some difficulty.

 “Abby died?”
-Johnny closed his eyes remembering the small, pretty gentle woman who had convinced her husband to let him stay that night.
-He remembered the sorrow of the baby’s death but the strength of the woman who made sure that her husband and son would be all right.
+Johnny closed his eyes, remembering the small, pretty, gentle woman who had convinced her husband to let him stay that night.
+He remembered the sorrow of the baby’s death but the strength of the woman who ensured that her husband and son would be all right.

 His voice getting weaker, Johnny called out to Josh.
 “You remember what I told you?”

 “I do, Johnny, I do,” the boy answered.

 Johnny smiled weakly and nodded.